 - Do not pack these when you go on vacation.
 Bring a travel-size cleanser instead.
 Who does laundry on vacation?

-The Face Halo 3-pack retails for $22 at skinstore.com where you can also save 20% during the Memorial Day Weekend Sale with code MD20
+The Face Halo 3-pack retails for $22 at skinstore.com where you can also save 25% using my code BART25

 If you’re also considering switching to reusable cotton rounds for your toner application, read this post from last year.